ZeinabJahanbakhsh/job-board/README.md

 Job board is a simple system that can be used by candidates and employers with their own role-permissions.
 In this way, the employer registers the job advertisements and the candidates sees all of them and chooses one and then sends its own resume to that company.

-# Requirement
+# Features
 - Backend: [Laravel 9.19](https://laravel.com/docs/9.x/installation)
 - Database: Mysql
 - Front and dashboard with The Larastarters: [AdminLTE3 and Laravel UI (Bootstrap) starter kit](https://github.com/LaravelDaily/Larastarters)
 - Authentication: [Sanctum](https://laravel.com/docs/9.x/sanctum)
 - Authorization: Gate and Policy
 - Laravel Socialite: google, github

-### Each user has a profile:
-- Employers can register in this system and create advertisements.
-- Candidates can also register profile, upload and submit their resume.

 # How to use:
 - Clone the repository with git clone